Prostate Power Rx and BPH - How to treat an

 Interactions with other supplements

-Passion Rx with yohimbe - This prostate formula can be taken on the days when the Passion Rx with Yohimbe Bark formula is not used.
+Passion Rx with yohimbe - This prostate formula can be taken on the days when the Passion Rx with yohimbe formula is not used.
 We don't think you should take both pills the same day.
-In the long run, Passion Rx, which has a number of sex stimulants, such as catuaba, maca, and Tribulus Terrestris Extract, is only used at the most two capsules a week or perhaps three a week.
+In the long run, Passion Rx, which has a number of sex stimulants, such as catuaba, maca, and tribulus, is only used at the most two capsules a week or perhaps three a week.

 Eurycoma longifolia also known as tongkat ali - low dosages of each should be fine together.

 Feedback and testimonials, comments